 The Science Museum Group has begun an ambitious project to transform how we care for and share our collection with the world.

-During the next five years, over 300,000 objects currently held at Blythe House in London will be studied, photographed, packed and moved into a new building at the National Collections Centre in Wiltshire.
-This new building will open regularly for public tours, school and research visits from 2023.
+Over 300,000 objects held at Blythe House in London are in the process of being studied, photographed, packed and moved into a new building at the National Collections Centre in Wiltshire.

 The majority of objects in the Science Museum Group Collection will be digitised as part of this project, with hundreds of new images published online each month.